wuub/lychee-docker/README.md

     docker run -it -d -p 80:80 kdelfour/lychee-docker

-You can add a shared directory as a volume directory with the argument *-v /your-path/uploads/:/uploads/ -v /your-path/data/:/data/* like this :
+You can add a shared directory as a volume directory with the argument *-v /your-path/uploads/:/uploads/ -v /your-path/data/:/data/ -v /your-path/mysql/:/mysql/* like this :

-    docker run -it -d -p 80:80 -v /your-path/uploads/:/uploads/ -v /your-path/data/:/data/ kdelfour/lychee-docker
+    docker run -it -d -p 80:80 -v /your-path/uploads/:/uploads/ -v /your-path/data/:/data/ -v /your-path/mysql/:/mysql/ kdelfour/lychee-docker

 A mysql server with a database is ready, you can use it with this parameters :